Expulsion of the Chagossians: Protests

 The Mauritian opposition party Mouvement Militant Mauricien (MMM) began to question the validity under international law of the purchase of the Chagos and the removal of the Chagossians.

 In 1975, David Ottaway of The Washington Post wrote and published an article titled "Islanders Were Evicted for U.S. Base" which related the plight of the Chagossians in detail.
 This prompted two U.S. Congressional committees to look into the matter.
 They were told that the "entire subject of Diego Garcia is considered classified".

 In September 1975, The Sunday Times published an article titled "The Islanders that Britain Sold".
 That year, a Methodist preacher from Kent, George Champion, who changed his name to George Chagos, began a one-man picket of the FCO, with a placard reading simply: 'DIEGO GARCIA'.
 This continued until his death in 1982.

 In 1976, the government of the Seychelles took the British government to court.
 The Aldabra, Desroches, and Farquhar Islands were separated from the BIOT and returned to the Seychelles as it achieved independence in 1976.

 In 1978, at Bain Des Dames in Port Louis, six Chagossian women went on a hunger strike, and there were demonstrations in the streets (mainly organised by the MMM) over Diego Garcia.

 In 1979, a Mauritian Committee asked Mr. Vencatassen's lawyer to negotiate more compensation.
 In response to this, the British Government offered £4m to the surviving Chagossians on the express condition that Vencatassen withdraw his case and that all Chagossians sign a "full and final" document renouncing any right of return to the island.

 All but 12 of the 1,579 Chagossians eligible to receive compensation at the time signed the documents.
 The document also contained provisions for those that could not write, by allowing the impression of an inked thumbprint to ratify the document.
 However, some illiterate islanders say that they were tricked into signing the documents and that they would never have signed sincerely had they known the outcome of their signatures.

-In 2007, Mauritian President Anerood Jugnauth threatened to leave the Commonwealth of Nations in protest at the treatment of the islanders and to take the UK to the International Court of Justice.
+In 2007, Mauritian President Sir Anerood Jugnauth threatened to leave the Commonwealth of Nations in protest at the treatment of the islanders and to take the UK to the International Court of Justice.